 In the Unix world, such a build system is traditionally achieved using the command make (see Section "Overview" in The GNU Make Manual).
 You express the recipe to build your package in a Makefile.
 This file is a set of rules to build the files in the package.
+For instance the program prog may be built by running the linker on the files main.o, foo.o, and bar.o; the file main.o may be built by running the compiler on main.c; etc. Each time make is run, it reads Makefile, checks the existence and modification time of the files mentioned, decides what files need to be built (or rebuilt), and runs the associated commands.

-$^{^{1}}$ These variables are also called make macros in Make terminology, however in this manual we reserve the term macro for Autoconf's macros.
+$^{1}$ These variables are also called make macros in Make terminology, however in this manual we reserve the term macro for Autoconf's macros.